karlvr/react-redux-typescript-pattern/README.md

 Install the following extensions:
 * TSLint

-There is a good tutorial on using Visual Studio Code with React [https://code.visualstudio.com/docs/nodejs/reactjs-tutorial].
+There is a good tutorial on using [Visual Studio Code with React](https://code.visualstudio.com/docs/nodejs/reactjs-tutorial).

 #### Debugging